 “Mo ní ko fi sílè.

-Adisa squeezed his hands once more on the stranger’s neck, this time with an emergent strength making the man to gasp for air before releasing his grip.
-The man coughed once more as he loosened his tie and massaged his neck.
+Adisa squeezed the stranger’s neck once more with new strength making the man gasp before releasing him.
+The man coughed as he loosened his tie and rubbed his neck.
 His face was sober as he looked at Ajoke’s father.
-As the old man’s tired eyes met his, the stranger dropped his gaze.
-Ajoke’s father sighed deeply as he shook his head.
+As the old man’s tired eyes met his, the stranger dropped his gaze and lay flat on the floor.
+Ajoke’s father sighed deeply and shook his head.

 “Bàámi, ë jò ó, mo fé ba s’òrò”